Let us help you gently back to better health

 No you can simply call our receptionists and they will book you in at a time to suit you.

 Will treatment hurt?

-Sometimes if I am working on muscles in spasm you may feel a bit of tenderness, but I always tell my patients they should let me know if they are in any discomfort and I will adapt the treatment accordingly.
+Sometimes if we are working on muscles in spasm you may feel a bit of tenderness, but we always tell our patients they should let us know if they are in any discomfort and we will adapt the treatment accordingly.

 Can I bring someone with me?